nicolardi/open_blog/src/blog/1-require-json-file.md

 const { description } = require('../../package')
 ```

-This code parses the package.json structure, picks the description field and creates a constant variable named "description"
+This code parses the package.json structure, picks the description field, and creates a constant variable named "description"

 What I find interesting about that is that you can create custom configurations directly inside the package.json instead of creating new configuration files.